-The graphs show the relationship of the wing area loading (WAL), wing cube loading (WCL) factor and wing area in square feet.
+The graphs show the relationship of the wing area loading (WAL), wing cube loading (WCL) and wing area in square feet.

 Using the WAL to compare the flyability of full-scale aircraft works out well because they are all built to the same scale.

 Using the WCL for models gives a better flyability indication because the model can be built to any scale and WCL takes this into consideration.